maqifrnswa/DecodingPrimer/index.md

 Like skip ciphers, there are many variants, and sometimes brute force approaches are necessary.

-#### Substitution: Atbash Cipher
+#### Substitution: Atbash (mirror) Cipher
-Another common substitution method is to flip the order of the alphabet. `a` becomes `z`, `b` becomes `y`, etc. This is known as the **Atbash Cipher** [https://en.wikipedia.org/wiki/Atbash](https://en.wikipedia.org/wiki/Atbash)
+Another common substitution method is to flip the order of the alphabet. `a` becomes `z`, `b` becomes `y`, etc. This is known as the **[Atbash Cipher](https://www.dcode.fr/atbash-cipher)**

 ### Common encoding techniques
 Above we saw that **encryption** uses ciphers to change the order of characters or substitute one character for another.
 Below we'll show techniques where you can use different **encoding** methods to represent a message using different symbols or meanings behind the characters.
 You can therefore represent a message by changing the encoding of the message.
 Think of it as changing the character set from standard letters and numbers (a-z A-Z 0-9, or 62 different characters) to something else, or the same characters that mean something else (e.g., in hexadecimal, `A` means "ten").
 There are many, many ways to do this, but here are some common ones:

 #### Morse Code
-Morse code is an extremely common way of representing letters and numbers as dots, dashes, and spaces [https://www.dcode.fr/morse-code](https://www.dcode.fr/morse-code)
+**[Morse code](https://www.dcode.fr/morse-code)** is an extremely common way of representing letters and numbers as dots, dashes, and spaces.

 #### ASCII Code
 There is a standard way of representing letters in binary so computers can understand them called "ASCII".
-This represents every character as a number [https://en.wikipedia.org/wiki/ASCII](https://en.wikipedia.org/wiki/ASCII) [http://www.asciitable.com/](http://www.asciitable.com/).
+This represents every character as a number.
+For more info, see [wikipedia](https://en.wikipedia.org/wiki/ASCII) or look up [ASCII tables](http://www.asciitable.com/).
 Once you have that number, you can represent that number many different ways: as a binary number, decimal number, octal number, or hexadecimal number.
 For example `a` is `91` in decimal, which is `61` in hexadecimal (hex), `141` in octal, and `01100001` in binary.
-There are plenty of online tools to encode and decode for you, for example: [https://multidec.web-lab.at/mc.php](https://multidec.web-lab.at/mc.php) [https://tools.decodeingress.me/#/basic](https://tools.decodeingress.me/#/basic).
+There are plenty of online tools to encode and decode for you.
+For example, see [decodeingress.me's tools](https://tools.decodeingress.me/#/basic).

 How do you recognize an ASCII code in a particular base?
 * Decimal: number values ranging from 32 to 126 are "printable" ASCII characters. `hello` is `104 101 108 108 111`